60 minute session: Team values

 Calendar to check back in on the values in 30 days.

-3 science-backed reasons why this method works:
+Three science-backed reasons this method works